Arthrobacter phage Mahtaab

 GPS Coordinates45.42826 N, 75.6755 W Map

 Discovery NotesIsolated from a soil sample taken from a city-maintained flower bed on Laurier Ave E in downtown Ottawa.
-The bed was densely planted with seasonal flowers, suggesting rich, nutrient-amended soil.
+The bed was densely planted with seasonal flowers, suggesting nutrient-rich soil.

 Naming NotesThe name "Mahtaab" (مهتاب), meaning "moonlight" in Farsi, was chosen to reflect the phage's emergence from the soil, a dark environment.
 Just as the moon provides a beacon in the night sky, this phage emerges as a new entity from the darkness.